swetha0/lab-angular-pipes/README.md

 - Use app.component.html and app.component.ts to write your logic.

 ## PROGRESSION #2: STYLING
-Style is missing.
-Add proper styles to the page.
+Did you notice that the styles are missing in the expected output.
+Add proper styles to the page, so that it looks good.

 ## Expected Output:
 ![output](https://i1.faceprep.in/ProGrad/ts-lab-day4.png)